A novel seamless magnetic-based actuating mechanism for end-effector-based robotic rehabilitation platforms: Algorithm Development

-Offline tuning of the Extended Kalman Filter (EKF) involves adjusting and optimizing the filter's parameters based on historical data rather than in real-time.
-In offline tuning, the EKF's performance can be meticulously analyzed and refined, as various parameters such as process noise covariance (\( Q \)), measurement noise covariance (\( R \)), covariance (\( P \)), and initial state estimates can be fine-tuned to minimize the estimation error.
-By evaluating the filter's accuracy against known outcomes, one can iteratively adjust the EKF settings, leading to a more reliable state estimation when the system is deployed in a live environment.
-This method of tuning is especially beneficial for systems that operate in predictable environments or have repeatable operations.

-In our system, we manually tuned the \( Q \) (process noise covariance) and \( R \) (measurement noise covariance) matrices through a trial-and-error process.
-This iterative method was suitable due to the system's operation along simple, predefined trajectories and distances, which are specific to the exercises it performs.
-We began by initializing the \( P \) matrix (error covariance matrix) and then, through the iterations of the algorithm learning, its values were refined.
-These optimized values of the \( P \) matrix were subsequently employed in the closed-loop Extended Kalman Filter (EKF) algorithm to enhance its performance.
-Additionally, we set the initial states of the system based on the predetermined starting point locations, ensuring that the algorithm began with a contextually accurate representation of the system's status.

-\subsubsection{Closed-loop state estimation using EKF}
+\subsection{Closed-loop state estimation using EKF}

-In our setup, the Extended Kalman Filter (EKF) was employed to ascertain the positions and velocities of the two magnets.
-This was done by applying the EKF algorithm to the system's established formulation.
-First, we took into account the positions of the magnets, measured by the laser distance sensor (top magnet) and the encoder (bottom magnet) as our measurements, the motor force as the control input variable, and the positions and velocities as our state variables.
-This way the system was fully observable and the EKF played a key role in adjusting for inaccuracies in the data obtained from the laser sensor and validating the system's dynamic model derived earlier.

-As a result of the EKF's effectiveness, it opened up the possibility of phasing out the need for the laser sensor in the system later on.
-Hence, further, we considered the position of the bottom magnet as our only measurement, leading our model to be partially unobservable with four state variables as before.
+In our setup, the Extended Kalman Filter (EKF, for more information, refer to \cite{ribeiro2004kalman}) was employed to ascertain the positions and velocities of the two magnets.
+We used the EKF algorithm with positions measured by a laser distance sensor (top magnet) and an encoder (bottom magnet) as measurements, the motor force as the control input, and the positions and velocities as state variables.
+This way the system was fully observable and allowed the EKF to correct inaccuracies in the sensor data and validate the dynamic model.
+Due to the EKF's effectiveness, we considered phasing out the laser sensor for a sensorless estimation.
+Consequently, we used only the position of the bottom magnet as our measurement.
+Finally, we used Root Mean Square Error (RMSE) for assessing the accuracy of EKF estimations\cite{konatowski2016comparison}.